OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 1. [Configure the add-in's manifest](#configure-the-manifest).
 1. [Create or edit the shortcuts JSON file](#create-or-edit-the-shortcuts-json-file) to define actions and their keyboard shortcuts.
-1. [Add one or more runtime calls](#create-a-mapping-of-actions-to-their-functions) of the [Office.actions.associate](/javascript/api/office/office.actions#office-office-actions-associate-member) API to map a function to each action.
+1. [Add one or more Configure your Office Add-in to use a shared runtime calls](#create-a-mapping-of-actions-to-their-functions) of the [Office.actions.associate](/javascript/api/office/office.actions#office-office-actions-associate-member) API to map a function to each action.

 ## Configure the manifest

 There are two small changes to the manifest to make.
-One is to enable the add-in to use a shared runtime and the other is to point to a JSON-formatted file where you defined the keyboard shortcuts.
+One is to enable the add-in to use a shared Configure your Office Add-in to use a shared runtime and the other is to point to a JSON-formatted file where you defined the keyboard shortcuts.

-### Configure the add-in to use a shared runtime
+### Configure the add-in to use a shared Configure your Office Add-in to use a shared runtime

-Adding custom keyboard shortcuts requires your add-in to use the shared runtime.
-For more information, [Configure an add-in to use a shared runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md).
+Adding custom keyboard shortcuts requires your add-in to use the [shared Configure your Office Add-in to use a shared runtime](../testing/Configure your Office Add-in to use a shared runtimes.md#shared-Configure your Office Add-in to use a shared runtime).
+For more information, [Configure an add-in to use a shared Configure your Office Add-in to use a shared runtime](../develop/configure-your-add-in-to-use-a-shared-Configure your Office Add-in to use a shared runtime.md).

 ### Link the mapping file to the manifest